chrisant996/clink/docs/clink.md

 `lua.debug`                  | False   | Loads a simple embedded command line debugger when enabled.
 Breakpoints can be added by calling `pause()`.
 `lua.path`                   |         | Value to append to `package.path`.
 Used to search for Lua scripts specified in `require()` statements.
 <a name="lua_reload_scripts"/>`lua.reload_scripts` | False | When false, Lua scripts are loaded once and are only reloaded if forced (see <a href="#lua-scripts-location">The Location of Lua Scripts</a> for details).
 When true, Lua scripts are loaded each time the edit prompt is activated.
+`lua.strict`                 | True    | When enabled, argument errors cause Lua scripts to fail.
+This may expose bugs in some older scripts, causing them to fail where they used to succeed.
+In that case you can try turning this off, but please alert the script owner about the issue so they can fix the script.
 `lua.traceback_on_error`     | False   | Prints stack trace on Lua errors.
 `match.ignore_accent`        | True    | Controls accent sensitivity when completing matches.
 For example, `ä` and `a` are considered equivalent with this enabled.
 `match.ignore_case`          | `relaxed` | Controls case sensitivity when completing matches. `off` = case sensitive, `on` = case insensitive, `relaxed` = case insensitive plus `-` and `_` are considered equal.